Code4SA/newsroom-stories/_posts/2016-07-17-child-mortality.md

 <figure>
 	<img src="/newsroom-stories/img/stories/20160717/map-mannenberg.jpg" alt="GANGLAND: The area highlighted is the Mannenberg area, where children have learnt to dive for cover when gangs start shooting and the bullets start flying" title="GANGLAND" />
-	<figcaption><strong>GANGLAND</strong>: The area highlighted is the Mannenberg area, where children have learnt to dive for cover when gangs start shooting and the bullets start flying. <strong>PHOTO: DANIELA Q LÉPIZ</strong></figcaption>
+	<figcaption>GANGLAND: The area highlighted is the Mannenberg area, where children have learnt to dive for cover when gangs start shooting and the bullets start flying.
+PHOTO: DANIELA Q LÉPIZ</figcaption>
 </figure>

 Manenberg is known as a  volatile and violent area, where different gangs “own” territory and where, to reach school, you first have to make it through the various ganglands.